-- Statistically significant differences between the four-event stack maize (not treated) and the non-GM comparator were identified for 19 out of 65 endpoints, with several endpoints in category III / IV. - Statistically significant differences between the four-event stack maize (treated with complementary herbicides) and the non-GM comparator were identified for 23 of 65 endpoints, with several endpoints falling into category III / IV.
+- Statistically significant differences between the five-event stack maize (untreated) and the non-GM comparator were identified for 22 out of 65 endpoints, with several endpoints in category III / IV. - Statistically significant differences between the five-event stacked maize (treated with complementary herbicides) and the non-GM comparator were identified for 35 of 65 endpoints, with several endpoints in category III / IV.

-The most relevant differences that were identified concern cystine, isoleucine, phenylalanine, raffinose, manganese and b-carotene in grain and in levels of total fat in forage.
+The most relevant differences that were identified concern protein, glutamic acid, glycine, leucine, lysine, threonine, magnesium and manganese in grain.